rswinkle/C_Interpreter/README.md

 might have made some minor changes/improvements during port.

-The tests have been updated to match the current state but not to extensively test the new functionality.
-I'll get to that.

 Now my goal is to make something approaching scriptable
 C.  I'll consider it done when it can run itself ... so it'll probably never be completely done.

+I've kept the old tests around (updating them so they keep working) but I've been adding new tests for new features.
+They're not comprehensive and they don't test every edge case but they're growing.

-I'm using the 5th edition of C A Reference Manual for all the nitty gritty details and the very convenient complete C grammar/syntax in the appendix.
+I'm using the 5th edition of C: A Reference Manual for all the nitty gritty details and the very convenient complete C grammar/syntax in the appendix.